Using the Path of Least Resistance to Explain Deep Networks: Introduction

 We highlight this issue with a simple half-moons classification task.
 We train a three-layer multi-layer perceptron (MLP) with ReLU activations and a cross-entropy loss to distinguish the upper moon from the lower one.
 The cross-entropy is decomposed into a final log-softmax activation followed by a negative log-likelihood loss, allowing us to explain probabilities.
 The model is trained long enough that high gradients emerge at the decision boundary, while the model remains flat elsewhere, as illustrated by the gradient contour maps in Fig.~\ref{fig:ig}.

 We now compute Integrated Gradients, Eq.~\ref{eq:igi}, for this model on the test data.
 As an appropriate baseline, we choose the point $(-0.5, -0.5)$, which is a reasonable choice since the network should assign a near-zero score to it.
-Let us denote the feature along the vertical axis as the first component of $\mathbf{x}$, i.e., $x_1$.
-In Fig.~\ref{fig:ig}(a) (top image), we visualise the horizontal attribution of this feature, $\text{IG}_1(\mathbf{x})$, using a colour map.
+The input $\mathbf{x}$ has two features: $x_0$ (horizontal axis) and $x_1$ (vertical axis).
+In Fig.~\ref{fig:ig}(a) (top image), we colour each input point according to its attribution value for the horizontal feature, $\text{IG}_0(\mathbf{x})$, which is the importance score assigned to the horizontal coordinate of that point.

-We expect in a model that is flat almost everywhere except near the decision boundary, moving slightly further from the decision boundary should not significantly change the model’s score.
-In such a case, the attribution should remain stable for points far from the decision boundary.
+In this half-moons experiment, the trained model is empirically nearly constant away from the decision boundary (as shown by the output/gradient contours in Fig.~\ref{fig:ig}).
+This is a common property of well-trained classifiers with saturating outputs (here, the log-softmax): once the model is confident in its prediction, the output plateaus and gradients become negligible.
+Therefore, for points sufficiently far from the boundary, small displacements further into the region change $f(x)$ negligibly, and we expect attributions to be stable across those regions.
+More precisely, for two points $\textbf{x}_1, \textbf{x}_2$ in the same flat region with identical baselines, a faithful attribution method should assign similar total attribution magnitudes, since $f(\textbf{x}_1) \approx f(\textbf{x}_2)$.
 Yet, as shown in Fig.~\ref{fig:ig}(a), Integrated Gradients significantly violates this for certain points.
 These are points, as seen in the figure, where the straight-line path from the baseline $(-0.5, -0.5)$ to the input passes mostly through high-gradient regions.
 This does not accurately reflect the model's behaviour.
 A similar issue arises in the vertical attribution, shown in Fig.~\ref{fig:ig}(b), but in the opposite direction to the horizontal attribution.

 In contrast, Geodesic Integrated Gradients (Geodesic IG), shown at the bottom of Fig.~\ref{fig:ig}(a) and (b), correctly assigns equally high attributions to all points sufficiently far from the decision boundary.
 In Section~\ref{subsec:half-moons}, we detail our method and explain how it achieves the results presented in this figure.